wongwil/CIL/README.md

 ### Masked/Inpainted
 Both datasets can be downloaded here: https://polybox.ethz.ch/index.php/s/7ndkvkoVd68JEoh.
 They contain the described datasets in our paper and are required to run the experiments.
-Please unzip it without changing the folder name.
+The masked images were created with the script images/mask_images.py.
+Inpainting was done with RePaint (https://github.com/andreas128/RePaint) using their code in test.py with the test_p256_thin.yml configuration file.

 ### DataGlobe
 1. Make sure you download the full dataset from https://www.kaggle.com/datasets/balraj98/deepglobe-road-extraction-dataset/code